-My new film Over-the-Rhine, which has its world premiere in Orlando next month, is about forgiveness.
-So the subject is very much on my mind.
+My new film Over-the-Rhine, which has its world premiere in Orlando next month, is about forgiveness, so the subject is very much on my mind.
+Update: Over-the-Rhine went on to win numerous awards and was released under the title Healing River.
+It can be seen or ordered here.

 How do you forgive the unforgiveable?
 To begin with, you have to remember that, while there are unforgiveable acts, there are no unforgiveable people.
 Yes, tragically, a few souls have “seared consciences” (1 Timothy 4:2) and can no longer discern good from evil.
 But it is not possible—or necessary—for us to know for certain who those people are.
 It is possible—and necessary—for us to forgive.
 (Luke 6:37)